-The principal aims are to improve agricultural production and marketing techniques, develop the expansion capabilities of medium and small towns, and de-centralise the Service activities stemming from the Paris region.
+The principal aims are to improve agricultural production and marketing techniques, develop the expansion capabilities of medium and small towns, and decentralize the Service activities stemming from the Paris region.

-- specific assistance in the form of aid for the localising of service activities over the majority of the region in particular, - national priority action programmes of the VIIth Plan and especially No 6 relating to the Rhine-Rhone river link for large draught vessels and No 23 relating to the development of rural areas, - regional priority action programmes of the VIIth Plan, benefiting from a firm State commitment aimed at the revitalising of the MORVAN totalling FF 21,9 million, and improvements to the river Armancon totalling FF 5,9 million.
+- Specific assistance in the form of aid for the localizing of service activities over the majority of the region in particular; - national priority action programmes of the VIIth Plan and especially No 6 relating to the Rhine-Rhône river link for large draught vessels and No 23 relating to the development of rural areas; - regional priority action programme of the VIIth Plan, benefiting from a firm State commitment aimed at the revitalising of the Morvan totalling FF 21.9 million, and improvements to the river Armançon totalling FF 5.9 million.

-5 BRITTANY (2,6 million inhabitants)
+5. BRITTANY (2.6 million inhabitants)